mosharaf-i/LTS-project/Dual Link Detection Approach.md

 This document is presenting my thought process in assessing, analysing, and coming up with a code to find links in the database that are part of one street, but are shown as two seperate entity.
 For analysing the crossing LTS, which was developed later in the project, we needed to find intersections that if part of a dual link, are part of only one intersection, and not two.

-## Dual link detection:
+## Dual Link Detection
 Two types of dual link detection:

-1. Both part of the dual link has intersection with another street:(Most of the intersections) Only 1 QGIS process: line-line intersection
+1. Both part of the dual link has intersection with another street:
+	(Most of the intersections)

+Only 1 QGIS process: line-line intersection
 <p align="center">